Temporal Entropy Evolution in Stochastic and Delayed Dynamics: Discussion

 In the absence of both stochastic perturbation and delays, we have shown that the conditional entropy (and thus $H_{NE}$) is temporally constant.
 The introduction of stochasticity can induce the monotone approach of $H_{NE}$ to a maximum of zero.

 In our quest to extend the problem of entropy evolution to situations with delays, in Section \ref{sec:dde} we have considered `density' evolution in stochastically perturbed systems with delayed dynamics like \eqref{e:sdde}.
 We have derived a `Fokker-Planck' like equation \eqref{e:weakL} for the `density'.
-This is exactly analogous to our procedure in \cite{mackey2021can} when we derived a `Liouville-like' equation \cite[Eqn.
+This is exactly analogous to our procedure in \citet{mackey2021can} when we derived a `Liouville-like' equation \cite[Eqn.
 22]{mackey2021can} for the density evolution under the action of completely deterministic delayed dynamics \cite[Eqn.
 15]{mackey2021can}.
-Both of these results for the Liouville and Fokker-Planck like evolution equations are equivalent to those derived by others, e.g. \cite{guillouzic99}, \cite{loos2021stochastic} although our method of derivation deviates from theirs.\footnote{ As we have noted previously \citep{losson2020density,mackey2021can} utilizing and studying these evolution equations is dependent on having a well developed theory of integration for functionals which is generally lacking.
-However, there is one situation in which we do have a very well developed integration theory and that revolves around the Wiener measure, and we have utilized this body of knowledge both in \cite{mackey2021can} and here to study linear delayed dynamics.
+Both of these results for the Liouville and Fokker-Planck like evolution equations are equivalent to those derived by others, e.g. \citet{guillouzic99}, \citet{loos2021stochastic} although our method of derivation deviates from theirs.\footnote{ As we have noted previously (\citet{losson2020density,mackey2021can}) utilizing and studying these evolution equations is dependent on having a well developed theory of integration for functionals which is generally lacking.
+However, there is one situation in which we do have a very well developed integration theory and that revolves around the Wiener measure, and we have utilized this body of knowledge both in \citet{mackey2021can} and here to study linear delayed dynamics.
 We have been able to examine the density evolution behaviour for both delayed and stochastic delayed linear systems.}

-The interesting finding is that the presence of delay can destroy this monotonicity and lead to an oscillatory behaviour of the Gibbs' and conditional entropy, and thus $H_{NE}$.
-If stochastic perturbations are simultaneously present then there may be an oscillatory approach of the entropies to a maximum. {\bf Thus it would seem that $H_c$ and $H_{NE}$ are not viable candidates for a time dependent non-equilibrium entropy if delays play a significant role in entropic behavior in the real world.}
+The interesting finding is that the presence of delay in a linear dynamics can destroy monotonicity and lead to an oscillatory behaviour of the Gibbs' and conditional entropy, and thus $H_{NE}$.
+If stochastic perturbations are simultaneously present in a linear system, then there may be an oscillatory approach of the entropies to a maximum.
+The extent to which this behaviour will persist or disappear in nonlinear systems remains a problem for the future.

 The next obvious extension will be to look at nonlinear delayed and stochastic delayed systems though it is not obvious to us how to proceed with this programme.